bowman2001/perplexdoc/content/doc/basic/paragraph/index.md

       quality: 90
 ---

 Paragraphs are the essential building blocks of text.
-Comfortable proportions and surrounding whitespace contribute to their legibility.
+A comfortable line length and surrounding whitespace contribute to their legibility.
 {.p-first} <!--more-->

 ## Syntax